nexus1976/MLConnect4/README.md

 ## Development server
 Run `ng serve` in a command prompt in the directory of this repo.
 You will have to install the latest version of node (`https://nodejs.org/en/download/`).
 You will need the latest version from the LTS side (NOT the "current" version).

 You will need to install Angular CLI.
 After installing Node, go to a command prompt and run `npm install -g @angular/cli`.
-Once this is complete, you can run the `ng serve` command to spin up the front end app.
+Once this is complete, you will need to go to the root of this repo and run `npm install`.
+Once this is all complete, you can run the `ng serve` command to spin up the front end app.

 ## Running the AI Engine
 Download and install Anaconda at `https://www.anaconda.com/distribution/`, the appropriate one for your os.